haskell-cryptography/haskell-cryptography.github.io/content/blog/botan-first-milestone.md

 These are some of the things that we'd like to accomplish over the coming months.

-You can find more details in the update[^3] [second funding proposal][second proposal].
+You can find more details in the updated [second funding proposal][second proposal].
 This proposal is a continuation of the efforts of the first proposal, and is motivated by the same long-term goals.

-[^3]: Update is not yet live at time of writing - if it hasn't been updated yet at time of reading, check back in a day or so.

 # A flag planted on the horizon